commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 ![web-logout.png](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/web-logout.png)

-Once above steps are done, now reload(as describe in next step below) the IDE and login again.
+Once above steps are done, now reload(as described in next step below) the IDE and login again.
 You should be able to login using your Github account now.

 # How can I Reload/Refresh the IDE?